-It also contains isoflavonoids, monounsaturated fats, and sterols; these components may contribute to cholesterol-reducing activity.
+It also contains isoflavonoids, monounsaturated fats, and sterols; these components may contribute to the cholesterol-reducing activity.

-How does Red Yeast Rice reduce your risk for heart diseases and strokes?
+How does Red Yeast Rice reduce heart diseases & strokes risk?

 Monacolin K present in red yeast rice is similar to the drug lovastatin that helps to improve lipid profile.
 Managing the levels of lipids, it helps to reduce the risk to atherosclerosis and coronary heart diseases.

 Red yeast rice also contains isoflavonoids and sterols, which may be responsible for its activity to reduce the risk for coronary heart diseases.

 6 Medicinal Uses of Red Yeast Rice

 Red yeast rice contains Monacolin K; this has the same structure as the drugs lovastatin and mevinolin.
 Studies suggest it may lower LDL cholesterol by about 10-33%

 - Cholesterol control - Red yeast rice can effectively reduce triglycerides, LDL and total cholesterol, similar to lovastatin drug, but without or with low side effects.